bdwilliamson/vimp_supplementary/code/sims/README.md

 Rscript load_sim_binary_bivariate.R --sim-name "bivariate_null" --cv 0
 ```

-## Cross-validated and non-cross-validated plug-in estimators using only parametric algorithms
+## Cross-fitted and non-cross-fitted plug-in estimators using only parametric algorithms

 This simulation may be executed from the command line as follows: